asdfghjkxd/Sample-Codes/revamped_application/README.md

 ## Features

-There are 6 main pages of the application.
+There are 7 main pages of the application.
 Each page focuses on one particular aspect of the SSG 15 mandated APIs, as well as the SkillsFuture Credit API.

 The pages are all found within the [pages](pages) folder.

+## En-Decryption

+This page contains functions that will help you experiment with the encryption and decryption algorithm that is used to encrypt payloads within this API.

-### Demo Code - Authentication
+### Demo Code

 This page contains sample code which you can use in your application to get started with authentication.